the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 ### 1.2.8

-- [x] BUGFIX :beetle: Enforced UID 1000 on all folders in server directory
+- [x] BUGFIX :beetle: Enforced UID 1000 on all folders in server directory (on create and on docker-compose action)

 ### 1.2.7